WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 * `occTag`: Determines the OCC category for the industry, used to look up the labor share (RoVC).
 * `workerAssignable`: Boolean indicating if the industry can assign workers to outputs.
 Default value is false.
 * `ignoreLocalStockpiles`: Boolean.
 If true, this output’s demand cannot be satisfied from local production or stockpiles and is used to force imports from external markets even if the commodity exists locally.
 Because production occurs before imports, the inputs can only be supplied through the stockpiles, leaving industries marked with this flag unable to produce.
 Default value is false.
-* `includeBaseMaintenance`: Boolean.
-Default value is true.
-If true, adds a small maintenance output that consumes supplies.

 ### Output-level fields (per commodity)